-Candidates will be required to answer safety questions for commercial vehicles relating to the braking system and to demonstrate its operation to the duty examiner when requested.
-For details of the braking system, please refer to the Appendix to this Guide.
+Candidates will be required to answer questions on relevant commercial vehicles type relating to safe driving and to demonstrate the operation of relevant equipment to the Driving Examiner when requested.
+For the scope of questions on safe driving, please refer to the Appendix to this Guide.

-Part IV : OTHERS
+PART IV OTHERS